Beginning Steps To Growing Indoor Bonsai Trees

 The first step is deciding which type of bonsai tree you want to grow.
 Different trees will thrive in different conditions, so it’s important to pick one that fits the area you’re growing in.
 It’s also important to know a bit about your preferred variety of tree as the level of care differs between varieties.

-In general, bonsai trees are separated into two main groups, indoor and outdoors trees.
+In general, bonsai trees are separated into two main groups, indoor and outdoor trees.
 Depending on where you want to grow, start with one of these broad categories and then drill down.
 Many varieties of bonsai plants will not grow indoors and need periods of dormancy and cold in order to thrive.
 While it’s possible to simulate this indoors (such as moving to a garage or basement in the winter) it does increase the level of care and it’s typically easier to choose a plant suited to your goals.

 For those looking for indoor varieties, look for ones that are tropical and can thrive in the constant warmth of an indoor environment.
 The reverse is also true though, indoor varieties will not do well outdoors, so make sure to pick the right variety for your location.